electron/electron/docs/breaking-changes.md

 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.

+## Planned Breaking API Changes (19.0)

+No planned breaking changes for Electron 19.

 ## Planned Breaking API Changes (18.0)

 ### Removed: `nativeWindowOpen`